getalp/wikIR/README.md

 # Requirements
   * Python 3.6+
   * If working with high ressource language (e.g. english) you need **30GB of RAM** to process the json file returned by  [Wikiextractor](https://github.com/attardi/wikiextractor)
+  * pandas library to be able to save the dataset as a dataframe compatible with matchzoo
 # Installation

 ```bash